|

 569 F.2d 330, 337 (5th Cir.
 1978), where courts encounter claims to ancient

 shipwrecks with long-forgotten and undiscoverable owners.
-Permitting proof by
+Permitting

 inference reconciles maritime law's presumption against finding abandonment